azist/azos/src/Azos/Data/advanced-meta.md

 ## Multi-Targeting, Target Derivation

 ## Custom Metadata
+Many applications need to store application-specific metadata elements which can be as simple as a linear list of named variables or as complex as hierarchical structures.
+Azos stores custom information in `MetadataContent` string property of `Field` attribute, and provides a `Metadata` accessor which is a root configuration object of `IConfigSectionNode`.

 ## Metadata Indirection with Resource File References
 Large government standards have much documentation which clarifies the use cases/rules and expectations, typically going down to a field level.